 Contact us by phone at 415.485.9406 or by email at firstname.lastname@example.org to make your appointment today.

 When making your appointment, please indicate if you will need accommodations during the appointment such as a reader, writer or an interpreter for the Deaf.

 Additionally, if you have a written verification of disability or you have an Individual Education Plan (IEP) from high school, not over three years old, please bring it to your first appointment.

 Our friendly front desk and counseling staff are here to answer any questions you might have about eligibility and services.
 We are located on the second floor of the Learning Resources Center in between the Writing Center and the Media Lab.
 Come on in and say hello or send us an email at email@example.com.

-Download the e-text request form here and email it to our staff at email@example.com or print it out and return it to the SAS office in LC115.
+Download the e-text request form here and email it to our specialist, Mary Sage at firstname.lastname@example.org or print it out and return it to the SAS office in LC115.
 Please contact our staff if you have any questions about eligibility requirements, turn around times or computer requirements.

 Seeking Help with Assistive Technology?